-Another instance in a Simpsons adaptation of Hamlet.
+- Another instance in the adaptation of Hamlet from "Tales From The Public Domain".
 Prince Hamlet (Bart) is trying to get his uncle Claudius (Moe) to confess that he killed King Hamlet (Homer):

 Krusty: Okay, we're going to up open it up with a little improv.
 Somebody shout out a location.

 Bart/Hamlet: This castle!